 Answer: Don’t worry, your cell phone will work up here in the mountains.
 Other than a few dead spots in the county you should be able to get good signals wherever you are.
 Also, most communities and homes now have access to high speed internet – whether it’s a DSL line or a cable modem.

-Answer: Most of the improvements are planned to take place at Wisp Ski Resort on the northern end of Deep Creek Lake.
-The Wisp Ski Resort continues to add new trails, skiable terrain, and higher capacity chair lifts.
+Answer: Most of the improvements are planned to take place at Wisp Resort on the northern end of Deep Creek Lake.
+Wisp Resort continues to add new trails, skiable terrain, and higher capacity chair lifts.
 This has resulted in less wait time and overall better skiing conditions.
 As for public sewer, the officials of Garrett County have set a goal to have the entire Deep Creek Lake watershed on public sewer by the year 2030.

 Question: Is Deep Creek Lake turning into Ocean City, MD?